Resources

 Question

-You can use the cygpath command to
+You can use the cygpath

 translate Cygwin pathnames to Windows pathnames.